Milnor fibre boundary of a non-isolated surface singularity: Examples

 In particular, in this case, these vertical operators have no eigenvalue 1. \end{bekezdes}

-\begin{bekezdes}\labelpar{ex:charpol2} If $f=y^3+(x^2-z^4)^2$ (see (\ref{ex:ketA2}) for $\gc$), then the transversal type is $A_2$ and $M'_{1,ver}$ has characteristic polynomial $(t-1)^2$.
-Since the eigenvalues of the commuting operator $M'_{1,hor}$ are distinct, $M'_{1,ver}$ is the identity.\end{bekezdes} \begin{bekezdes}\labelpar{ex:charpol3} If $f=x^a+y^2+xyz$ ($a=3$ or 5), cf. (\ref{xyz3}) and (\ref{xyz5}), then $s=1$, the transversal type is $A_1$, and $Div'_1=(1,1)$.\end{bekezdes} \begin{bekezdes}\labelpar{ex:charpol4} If $f=x^2y^2+z^2(x+y)$, or $f=x^2y+z^2$, cf. (\ref{nu2})) and (\ref{221}), then again each transversal type is $A_1$, but $Div'_j=(1,-1)$. \end{bekezdes}
+\begin{bekezdes}\labelpar{ex:charpol2} If $f=y^3+(x^2-z^4)^2$ (see \ref{ex:ketA2} for $\gc$), then the transversal type is $A_2$ and $M'_{1,ver}$ has characteristic polynomial $(t-1)^2$.
+Since the eigenvalues of the commuting operator $M'_{1,hor}$ are distinct, $M'_{1,ver}$ is the identity.\end{bekezdes} \begin{bekezdes}\labelpar{ex:charpol3} If $f=x^a+y^2+xyz$ ($a=3$ or 5), cf. \ref{xyz3} and \ref{xyz5}, then $s=1$, the transversal type is $A_1$, and $Div'_1=(1,1)$.\end{bekezdes} \begin{bekezdes}\labelpar{ex:charpol4} If $f=x^2y^2+z^2(x+y)$, or $f=x^2y+z^2$, cf. \ref{nu2} and \ref{221}, then again each transversal type is $A_1$, but $Div'_j=(1,-1)$. \end{bekezdes}

 \begin{remark}\labelpar{ex:homch} Assume that $f$ is homogeneous of degree $d$.
-For $g$ a generic linear function, $\gc$ was constructed in section \ref{hom}.
+For $g$ a generic linear function, $\gc$ was constructed in Chapter \ref{hom}.
 This says that any vertex has a decoration of type $(m;d,1)$.
 Moreover, by (\ref{be:nu1}),

-Therefore, the statement of (\ref{th:char}) is compatible with $M_{\Phi,ver}=(M_{\Phi,hor})^{-d}$, or $M^\Phi_{j,ver}=(M^{\Phi}_{j,hor})^{-d}$ already mentioned (see also (\ref{feature1}) for more details). \end{remark}
+Therefore, the statement of \ref{th:char} is compatible with $M_{\Phi,ver}=(M_{\Phi,hor})^{-d}$, or $M^\Phi_{j,ver}=(M^{\Phi}_{j,hor})^{-d}$ already mentioned.
+See also \ref{feature1} for more details. \end{remark}

-\subsection{Vertical monodromies and the graph $G$.}
+\section{\ Vertical monodromies and the graph $G$}